spider635/learngit/readme.txt

 Git has a mutable index called stage.
 Git tracks changes of files.
 Git is a very useful tool.
+This is from master.
+This is from master.
+This is from master.
 Git is a tool and easy to use.
 Creating a new branch is quick and simple.
+This is from master.